radeshmm/ganesha/README.txt

    It requires no external libraries and provides synchronized binary, object/attribute, and list based storage across a self-healing redundant cluster of server nodes.
 All required source is provided here.

-   Ganesha has been used in production since August 2013 on a 5 server cluster by DrawCast, a social network for artists (for iOS and Android).
-The cluster currently processes an average of 3000 database API calls per second, or 8 billion calls per month with an average load of .25 for each server (standard deviation of .6).

 ----- FEATURES -----